aseyq/flyCSV/README.md

   flyCSV("my_file.csv", browser="C:\Program Files\LibreOffice\program\soffice.exe")
 ```

+### Tip: Using an alias
-### Tip: You can create an alias for flyCSV to speed up when you are investigating your data
+You can create an alias for flyCSV to speed your writing up when you are investigating your data.
 ```{r}
 fc <- flyCSV